DataONEorg/dataone-web/content/community/jointhenetwork.md

   intro: When you join the DataONE network, your organization becomes a leader in
     the open data movement.
 In addition, your data is more discoverable, your infrastructure is more reliable, and your citation and collaboration opportunities are bolstered.
+    DataONE's flexible architecture and software products allow practically any organization wishing to join our network to do so.
+[Get in touch](/contact/) to start the onboarding process, or to find out more.
   blocks:
   - template: markdown
     style: info
-    content: " :bulb: **Joining our network as a member repository is free** :bulb: <br>
+    content: " :bulb: **Joining our network as a member repository is free, and just one of several ways to participate in DataONE** :bulb: <br>
-      If you'd like us to host your data for you, you might be more interested in a [DataONE hosted repository](/hosted-repo). <br>
-      If you want to summarize the data you already have across the DataONE network, check out [DataONE Plus](/plus)."
+    By joining the network as a member repository, you automatically become part of the [the DataONE Community](/meetings/), where you can help shape the future of DataONE and join our annual community meetings.
+The community is open to all individuals and organizations, regardless of membership in the network.
+Learn about [all the ways to participate](/participate/)."
   - template: feature-detailed
     headline: Reach a wider audience
     text: Data collections exposed through the DataONE API are discoverable by a wider